zotbins/ZotbinsCore/README.md

 - Replace ultrasonic sensor with time of flight sensor
 - OTA updates
 - Servo motor and timing
-- clang-format, automatic build (GitHub Actions)
+- automatic build (GitHub Actions)
 - Get ESP32 debug board working again
 - Change pin layout (ex.
 Weight sensor uses GPIO 2, however this is a strapping pin which changes the boot mode of the device)
 - Bluetooth to interface with bin users